CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/manifold/manifold_white_papers/prework_manifold_and_back.md

 - **Refine transitions**: Adjust splines or re-run targeted pre-work on problematic subdomains.
 - **Re-run pre-work**: Iteratively improve the manifold with refined SSR inputs or mapping rules.

-This workflow makes TS a scientific tool: the latent space is a map that can be explored, debugged, and versioned like any engineered artifact.
+This workflow is unique: TS is the first architecture where latent space is explicitly navigable and version-controlled.
+This makes TS a scientific tool: the latent space is a map that can be explored, debugged, and versioned like any engineered artifact.

 ## 6. Transfer Function: SSR → Manifold